|

 Metaphysical Bible Interpretation along with six of

-the major courses listed below, plus the Summary Course Assignment and Thesis, earn the Doctor of Metaphysics
+the major courses listed below, plus the Summary Course Assignment and Thesis, earns the Doctor of Metaphysics

 Degree.